 TOBACCO

-Companies directly involved in the production of tobacco industry [Constituting more than 5% of revenue].
+Companies directly involved in the production of tobacco industry – constituting more than 5% of revenue.

 Companies deriving more than 10% of revenues from thermal coal mining.

-2. ACTIVE OWNERSHIP:
+2. ACTIVE OWNERSHIP

-At Mirabaud, we believe active ownership is a highly effective approach to contribute to good corporate governance and thereby enhances the long term economic and societal value of companies over time.
+We believe active ownership is a highly effective approach to contribute to good corporate governance and thereby enhances the long term economic and societal value of companies over time.
 As stewards of our clients' assets, we aim to use our active voice and enter into dialogue with companies on ESG matters to protect and increase the value of our assets.
 Such dialogue can also enhance our understanding of a company's sustainability, which can be fed back into investment processes.

 As active, high conviction investors, our portfolio managers always take a dynamic approach to evaluating and interacting with companies to encourage best practices.

-Our investment professionals perform three complementary types of engagement activities:
+Our investment professionals perform three complementary types of engagement activities.

 COMPANY ESG DIALOGUE